rust-lang/book/second-edition/src/ch12-01-accepting-command-line-arguments.md

 On the first line of `main`, we call `env::args`, and immediately use `collect` to turn the iterator into a vector containing all of the iterator's values.
-The `collect` function can be used to create many kinds of collections, so we explictly annotate the type of `args` to specify that we want a vector of strings.
+The `collect` function can be used to create many kinds of collections, so we explicitly annotate the type of `args` to specify that we want a vector of strings.
 Though we very rarely need to annotate types in Rust, `collect` is one function you do often need to annotate because Rust isn't able to infer what kind of collection you want.